Check Point IPSO: Versions

-IPSO versions up to 2.x were sold by Ipsilon Networks as part of the ATM tag-switching solutions that they originally pioneered.
+Ipsilon Networks sold IPSO versions up to 2.x as part of the ATM tag-switching solutions that they originally pioneered.
 IPSO 3.0 onwards were designed to host Check Point FireWall-1 and other third party packages.

 IPSO 3.0 to 3.9 spanned from 1999 to 2005 and, while adding many features and significant performance and hardware refinements, were recognizably the same to the administrator.

 IPSO 4.0 was not designed as a major update and was internally numbered as IPSO 3.10.
-However, Check Point software was unable to process a two-digit dot version, and it also included a refresh of the Voyager HTML interface.
+However, Check Point software could not process a two-digit dot version, and it also included a refresh of the Voyager HTML interface.
 Up to that point, JavaScript and frames had been avoided in order to facilitate the use of Lynx as a command line interface.
 These together resulted in it being renumbered as 4.0.

 IPSO 4.1 and IPSO 4.2 are incremental releases.
 IPSO 4.2 will gain source-based routing as its last scheduled new feature.
 All new development will continue on IPSO 6.x.

 IPSO 5.0 build 056 was released in 2009 for VSX R65 support on IP Appliance.

-IPSO 6.0 was announced by Nokia in relation to the IP2450 and IP690 hardware.
+Nokia announced IPSO 6.0 in relation to the IP2450 and IP690 hardware.
 It is based on FreeBSD 6.x.
 Its primary advantage over IPSO 4.x are improved memory management, performance, scheduling, threading, POSIX-compliance, and other operating system features.
 IPSO 6.0.7 was released in 2009 for IP690 and IP2450 with CoreXL (multi-core) support.
 IPSO 6.1 contains other enhancements from FreeBSD 6.x but without CoreXL support.
 Because of the step change, Nokia advertised that IPSO 4.2, 6.07 and 6.1 will run alongside each other for a period of time.
 When Check Point acquired Nokia IP appliance business, 6.07 and 6.1 development branches were merged and combined to 6.2.

 Most recent version is IPSO 6.2MR6, released in February 2017.

 For a while, Nokia offered IPSO 7, which was actually IPSO LX.
 It was discontinued after 7.2, in 2008.

 After acquiring the Nokia IP appliance business, Check Point announced project Gaia to combine both IPSO and Secure Platform.
 The first release is expected in 2011.